section-engineering-education/engineering-education/content/articles/cross-site-request-forgery-attack/index.md

 CSRF has been used to perform several malicious activities such as stealing data, unauthorized funds transfer, changing passwords, damaging clients' relationships, spreading worms or malware, and many more.

 ### Testing for CSRF attacks
-CSRF testing is the process of finding CSRF vulnerabilities in web applications.
+CSRF testing is finding CSRF vulnerabilities in web applications.
 Testing for CSRF vulnerabilities can be done either manually or using automated tools.

 #### Manual testing for CSRF attacks
 If you want to find out if the session is not secure, you need to examine the web app's session.
 If session handling is on the client-side and displays data to the browser, the web app is vulnerable.
 The data displayed on the browser is the HTTP authentication credentials and cookies.